takahirosuzuki1980/FAST-iCLIP/README.md

   -tr REPEAT_THRESHOLD_RULE | m,n: at least m samples must each have at least n RT stops mapped to repeat RNAs.
 Default is 1,4 (1 sample); 2,3 (2 samples); x,2 (x>2 samples)
   -tv EXOVIRAL_THRESHOLD_RULE | m,n: at least m samples must each have at least n RT stops mapped to viral genome.
 Default is 1,4 (1 sample); 2,3 (2 samples); x,2 (x>2 samples)
   -tn NONREPEAT_THRESHOLD_RULE | m,n: at least m samples must each have at least n RT stops mapped to nonrepeat RNAs.
 Default is 1,4 (1 sample); 2,3 (2 samples); x,2 (x>2 samples)
-  -sr STAR_RATIO   |     Maximum mismatches per base allowed for STAR genome mapping (corresponds to outFilterMismatchNoverLmax).
-Default is 0.08 (2 mismatches per 25 mapped bases).
   -bm BOWTIE_MAPQ   |    Minimum MAPQ (Bowtie alignment to repeat/tRNA/retroviral indexes) score allowed.
 Default is 42.
   -q Q         |         Minimum average quality score allowed during read filtering.
 Default is 25.
   -p P          |    Percentage of bases that must have quality > q during filtering.
 Default is 80.
   -l L           |       Minimum length of read.
 Default is 15.
+  -c C           |       Number of cores used by bowtie2.
+Default is 8.
   --verbose	| Prints out lots of things :)